rancidponcho/autograd/README.md

 Autograd

 Simply compile the main file and run the executable.
-For more in depth explanation, see [my website](https://rancidponcho.github.io/)
+Uses LibTorch.